hansec/autocomplete-fortran/README.md

 ## TODOs and current limitations
  * Inherited fields do not automatically update if fields are added/removed from a parent type
- * Provide POINTER/ALLOCATABLE information
+ * Provide dimension information
- * Provide return type for functions
- * Indicate optional arguments
+ * Handle explicit PASS statement for type bound procedures